Jrm55/Furniture-Reformers/README.md

 # Furniture Reformers

-An App that helps your furniture needs and wants.
+An App that helps with your furniture needs and wants.

 ## Furniture Reformers: What is it?